TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

        smoke, which may be hazardous to the employee’s health.

-   (5) No establishment in which smoking is permitted
+   (4) No establishment in which smoking is permitted
        pursuant to this by-law may require any employee whose effective date of employment was on or before November 1, 1994 to accept a designated smoking position as a condition of continued employment by the employer.

-   (6) No establishment in which smoking is permitted
+   (5) No establishment in which smoking is permitted
        pursuant to this by-law may discharge, refuse to hire, or otherwise discriminate against any employee or applicant for employment by reason of such person's